even4void/rstats-esme/README.md

 ### Project (3CI)

 The project will consist in developing a recommender system based on a small to moderate dataset.
 You will have to compute custom numerical weights based either on text-based user review or numerical ratings, then apply an UCBF evaluation scheme and assess the predictive ability of the model.
-The dataset and detailed instructions are available on the [project page][project].
+Detailed instructions are available on the [project page][project].

 [project]: https://bitbucket.org/chlalanne/rstats-esme/src/master/project.md